will-moore/parade-crossfilter/README.md

 <img src="https://user-images.githubusercontent.com/900055/77835025-66d0e300-7141-11ea-9b4a-ba1fe5885e57.png" />

-## Install
+## Development

-This project is not yet available on Pypi.
-To install it, you need to checkout this repository, then:
+To install in dev mode, you need to checkout this repository, then:

     $ cd parade-crossfilter
-    $ pip install .     # use -e if you wish to edit (dev)
+    $ pip install -e .

 To build the JS bundle, you'll need to have [Node](https://nodejs.org/) installed.
 Then install the JavaScript dependencies and build: